o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 ```

 ```
-    } // namespace Amazon <-- to help identify end braces, especially when you can't see the namespace opening
+    } // namespace O3DE <-- to help identify end braces, especially when you can't see the namespace opening
 ```

 4.19.
 Enums